-AL USES (Including mixed ards - see below) d-uses with a residential component; excludes re equirements for Side Yards, Street Side Yards, and Rear Yards Street Side - Abutting Neighbor's Front Yard - 4 feet for a fence or wall of any style - 5 feet for a hedge Maximum Height - 4 feet for a fence or wall of any style - 6 feet for a decorative fence or wall with the top 2 feet being open, which is landscaped - 6 feet for a hedge 6 feet for a fence or wall of any style 10 feet for a hedge The diagram at right is intended to provide an illustrative view of the foregoing regulations as applied to rectangular lots platted in the traditional block pattern of the City.
+AL USES (Including mixed ards - see below) d-uses with a residential component; excludes re equirements for Front Yards - Major Streets, except Neighborhood Collectors Front Yards - All other streets Side Yards, Street Side Yards, and Rear Yards Street Side - Abutting Neighbor's Front Yard - 4 feet for a fence or wall of any style - 5 feet for a hedge Maximum Height - 4 feet for a fence or wall of any style - 6 feet for a decorative fence or wall with the top 2 feet being open, which is landscaped - 6 feet for a hedge - 4 feet for a fence or wall of any style - 5 feet for a hedge - 6 feet for a decorative fence or wall with the top 2 feet being open, which is landscaped and which is on a property with more than 150 lineal feet of street frontage 6 feet for a fence or wall of any style 10 feet for a hedge The diagram at right is intended to provide an illustrative view of the foregoing regulations as applied to rectangular lots platted in the traditional block pattern of the City.
 For non-rectangular lots or for lots with irregular lot lines, property owners are advised to contact the City to verify interpretation of the ordinance as applied to a specific property.
 Min 2-ft setback from sidewalk for 6-ft high fence or wall.
-CORNER LOT ON A MAJOR STREET INTERIOR LOT ON A MAJOR STREET CORNER LOT ON A MAJOR STREET NON-MAJOR STREET → YARDS 6-ft wall 10-fr with FRON 4-ft wall 5-ft fenc whic 150 FRON 4-ft wall 5-ft fenc whic 150 FRON 4-ft wall 5-ft With 6-ft fenc whic 150 FRON 4-ft wall 5-ft With 6-ft fenc STREE NEIGH OR SIDE YARDS, STREET SIDE , AND REAR YARDS maximum height for a fence or of any style maximum height for a hedge, in 5 ft of property line "YARD ON A NON-MAJOR STREET maximum height for a fence or of any style maximum height for a decorative e or wall which is landscaped and h is on a property with more than ineal feet of street frontage "YARD ON A MAJOR STREET maximum height for a fence or of any style maximum height for a fence or of any style maximum height for a decorative e or wall which is landscaped "STARD ON A MAJOR STREET maximum height for a hedge, in 5 ft of property line maximum height for a decorative e or wall which is landscaped "SIDE YARD ABUTTING BOR'S FRONT YARD maximum height for a fence or of any style maximum height for a hedge, in 5 ft of property line
+CORNER LOT ON A MAJOR STREET INTERIOR LOT ON A MAJOR STREET CORNER LOT ON A MAJOR STREET NON-MAJOR STREET → YARDS 6-ft wall 10-fr with FRON 4-ft wall 5-ft fenc whic 150 FRON 4-ft wall 5-ft fenc whic 150 FRON 4-ft wall 5-ft With 6-ft fenc whic 150 FRON 4-ft wall 5-ft With 6-ft fenc STREE NEIGH OR SIDE YARDS, STREET SIDE , AND REAR YARDS maximum height for a fence or of any style : maximum height for a hedge, in 5 ft of property line I YARD ON A NON-MAJOR STREET maximum height for a fence or of any style maximum height for a decorative e or wall which is landscaped and this on a property with more than lineal feet of street frontage I YARD ON A MAJOR STREET maximum height for a fence or of any style maximum height for a fence or of any style maximum height for a decorative e or wall which is landscaped I SIDE YARD ABUTTING BOR'S FRONT YARD maximum height for a fence or of any style maximum height for a fence or of any style maximum height for a fence or of any style maximum height for a fence or of any style maximum height for a fence or of any style maximum height for a hedge, in 5 ft of property line